Vellipomakey: Plot

 Chandu is an animator from Warangal.
 Most of his friends have relationships and he doesn't have one.
 Shruthi, is his colleague from work and they work in a project together.
-Before Chandu asks Shuthi out, she rejects him.
+Before Chandu asks Shruthi out, she rejects him.
 He later receives a friend request from Swetha.
 Swetha makes a large impact on Chandu's life: he is isolated from his friends and work.